Vada Pav Chutney Recipe (Dry Garlic Chutney)

 Roasted peanuts in a pan.

-Step 4: Remove the pink peel from the peanuts once they are cooled, and set the peanuts aside.
+Step 4: Remove the pink peel from the cooled peanuts and set them aside.

 Peel of the peanuts removed.

-Step 5: Add ½ cup of grated dry coconut to the pan and dry roast until browned.
+Step 5: Add ยฝ cup of grated dry coconut to the pan and dry roast until browned.
 Remove to a plate and set aside.

 Roasted coconut in a pan.